UK Visas and English language Requirements

 English language requirements have been a norm in the UK for many different UK visa categories and immigration routes.
-If you are from EU or EEA national, there are currently no English Language requirements for you to live and work in the UK and such requirements have not been added to the EU Settlement Scheme application (that you must apply through if you have no done already to remain in the UK after Brexit).
+If you are from EU or EEA national, you will also be subject to passing the English Language requirements from December 1st 2020 if you would like to live and work in the UK and such requirements have not been added to the EU Settlement Scheme application (that you must apply through if you have no done already to remain in the UK after Brexit).

 Who needs to meet the English Language Requirements?

 If you are a non-EEA national who applying for various visa categories to enter the UK should take into account the fact that there is an English Language Requirement on plenty of visa routes.

 Which UK Visa Categories are Exempt?

 There are several visa categories that do not require non-EEA applicants to have a specific level of English.

 - Tier 2 (Intra-company transfer);

 Alternatively, you will not need to satisfy the English language requirement if you are from a majority English speaking country.
 The UK government regards the following overseas countries as majority native English speaking: